Support us

 RESULTS

-Among 25 evaluable patients with 14 different tumor types treated with atezo+beva, the CB-rate (CBR) was 60% (95% confidence interval [CI], 39-79), with an objective response rate (ORR) of 24% (95% CI, 9-45) and median duration of response (mDoR) of 25.0 months (95% CI, 13.8-NA).
-In the nivo+ipi cohort the CBR was 50% (95% CI, 29-71) and ORR 37.5% (95% CI, 19-59) among 24 evaluable patients with 13 distinct tumor types.
-The mDoR was not reached after a median follow-up of 36 months.
-In both cohorts, responses were only observed in patients with TMB >20, and TMB and (clonal) TML were significantly correlated with response.
+Among 25 evaluable patients with 14 different tumor types treated with atezo + beva, the CB rate was 60% [95% confidence interval (CI), 39-79], with an objective response rate of 24% (95% CI, 9-45) and a median duration of response of 25.0 months (95% CI, 13.8-not applicable).
+In the nivo + ipi cohort, the CB rate was 50% (95% CI, 29-71) and objective response rate was 37.5% (95% CI, 19-59) among 24 evaluable patients with 13 distinct tumor types.
+The median duration of response was not reached after a median follow-up of 36 months.
+In both cohorts, responses were observed only in patients with TMB >20, and TMB and (clonal) TML were significantly correlated with response.
 Various markers of adaptive immune infiltration were associated with longer progression-free survival.

 PURPOSE